Nurse Practitioners Reduce Healthcare Costs

 Free standing Nurse Practitioner Clinics are available, but NPs in my area are often found in such facilities as The Little Clinic, MinuteClinic, and similar units in Walgreens, CVS/Pharmacy, Kroger Supermarkets, and other stores in neighborhoods.
 These places are easy to reach on foot or by bus, and provide free parking for automobiles and other vehicles.

-The 2012 median annual pay for Nurse Practitioners in the USA according to Salary.com in just over $90,000 a year.
+The 2015 median annual pay for Nurse Practitioners in the USA according to Salary.com is over $90,000 a year.
 This figure is an increase from the 2010 average of $64.690 found by the US Department of Labor.

 These professionals are authorized to examine and treat patients independently and in collaboration with other medical professionals as a colleague.
 The work requires a